hluk/TheRed/README.md

           | | |   | -_| |    -| -_| . |
           |_| |_|_|___| |__|__|___|___|

-Change intensity of colors from tray.
+Change intensity of screen colors from tray.

 This is application similar to [f.lux](http://stereopsis.com/flux/) and [Redshift](http://jonls.dk/redshift/) except that how and when colors are darkened is completely up to user.

-Color intensity can be changed by left and right button or mouse wheel on tray icon.
+Color intensity can be changed by clicking with left and right button or scrolling with mouse wheel on tray icon.

-Amount to decrement for each color component (red, green and blue) can be modified by user.
+Amount to decrement for each color component (red, green and blue) can be modified by user (by passing arguments to the application).

 Command Line
 ------------